 Education remains an ever-changing system with various paradigms and philosophies that influence it.
-With more educators, parents and academic professionals looking for ways to understand how to equip learners with the knowledge that is required to become global citizens, the International Baccalaureate (IB) curriculum has maintained itself as a popular alternative to traditional teaching and learning methods.
+With more educators, parents and academic professionals looking for ways to understand how to equip learners with the knowledge that is required to become global citizens, the International Baccalaureate (IB) curriculum programme has maintained itself as a popular alternative to traditional teaching and learning methods.
 We discuss what the IB curriculum is below and what it can offer learners across the globe.

 What is the International Baccalaureate (IB) Curriculum?